Joni James, million-selling pop singer of 1950s, dies at 91

 Ms. James, who developed a fan base as far away as the Philippines through overseas tours, told the Associated Press in 1960 that she navigated a musical path through the surging appeal of rock with a simple philosophy: “Sing for the 20-year-olds, the 30-year-olds and the 50-year-olds.
 Forget the 12-year-olds, because they’ll soon forget you.”

 Giovanna Carmella Babbo was born in Chicago on Sept.
 22, 1930, one of six children raised by a widowed mother during the Depression.
-She was a dancer in her youth and began babysitting, modeling undergarments, and icing cakes in a bakery to pay her way to New York to study ballet.
+She was a dancer in her youth and began babysitting, modeling undergarments and icing cakes in a bakery to pay her way to New York to study ballet.

 She also sang at fraternal clubs and in talent contests and said she was astonished by the warm audience reaction to her voice, which she had considered inferior to her dancing ability.